Denis Gallagher: Opposition years (1980–87)

-Fianna Fáil returned to government in March 1982.
-In October 1982, following the resignations of Martin O'Donoghue and Desmond O'Malley from the cabinet, Gallagher returned as Minister for the Gaeltacht.
-He remained in that post until December when Fianna Fáil went into opposition.
+Gallagher supported Haughey through the party's leadership struggles of 1981–83, serving as fisheries spokesman after Fianna Fáil lost power in 1981, and as junior minister for social welfare from early 1982.
+Fianna Fáil returned to government in March 1982, and in October 1982, following the resignations of Martin O'Donoghue and Desmond O'Malley from the cabinet, Gallagher was reappointed Minister for the Gaeltacht, though for stopgap purposes only, with a general election imminent.
+He remained in that post until Fianna Fáil went into opposition following its defeat in the November 1982 general election.